sheehui/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-The user types the wrong command.
+The user types the wrong tab title.
   * 1a1.
-DonnaFin shows an error message. \
-         Use case resumes at step 1.
-* 1b.
-The user types the wrong tab title.
-  * 1b1.
 DonnaFin shows an error message and tells the user that the tab they request does not match any existing tab. \
          Use case resumes at step 1.

 **UC08: Returning to Home Window**